California sound: Cultural expansion

 The Beach Boys continued expanding their version of the California myth until it could no longer be confined to pop music terrain, transcending the limits of genre, commercial expectations, and geography.
 Aiding this was Wilson's successes with collaborator Gary Usher.
-The duo helped create a major new market revolving around the California sound, allowing musicians Bruce Johnston and Terry Melcher to turn their attention to the Rip Chords, a group who then had hits with the hot-rod themed "Hey Little Cobra" and pseudo-surf "Summer Means Fun".
+The duo helped create a major new market revolving around the California sound, allowing musicians Bruce Johnston (who would later join the Beach Boys) and Terry Melcher to turn their attention to the Rip Chords, a group who then had hits with the hot-rod themed "Hey Little Cobra" and pseudo-surf "Summer Means Fun".
 Historian Matthew Allan Ides wrote:

 Historian Kirse Granat May describes the cultural reverberation of both surfing culture and the California sound:

 Touching specifically on the difference between the Beach Boys' album Surfin' U.S.A.
 (1963) and others' exploitation of California themes, Luis Sanchez writes: "You could call The Beach Boys' version of Southern California cutesy or callow or whatever, but what matters is that it captured a lack of self-consciousness—a genuineness—that set them apart from their peers.
 And it was this quality that came to define Brian's oeuvre as he moved beyond and into bigger pop productions that would culminate in Smile."